Inhomogeneous Khitchine-Groshev type theorems on manifolds over function fields: The setup and main results

 \emph{Let $U, f, s, \theta$ be as in the hypothesis of Theorem \ref{thm:inhomo-div}.
 Assume that $\Psi$ is a multivariable approximating function that satisfies property $\mathbf{P}$.
 Then one has }

-\item It seems to be an interesting direction to explore whether or not a Convergence Khintchine-Groshev type theorem can be settled for more general class of measures, for example friendly measures or under some more modest assumptions etc. To the best of our knowledge, it remains unanswered to date. \end{enumerate} \textbf{Acknowledgements.} The authors are greatly indebted to the Department of Mathematics and Statistics, Indian Institute of Technology Kanpur for the friendly ambience conducive to research.
+\item It seems to be an interesting direction to explore whether or not a Convergence Khintchine-Groshev type theorem can be settled for a more general class of measures, for example, friendly measures or under some more modest assumptions, etc. To the best of our knowledge, it remains unanswered to date. \end{enumerate} \end{remark}